chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 Here, the symbol `firstName` is created and used to assign a new property on the `person` object.
 That symbol must be used each time you want to access that same property.
 Naming the symbol variable appropriately is a good idea, so you can easily tell what the symbol represents.

-W> Because symbols are primitive values, calling `new Symbol()` throws an error when called.
+W> **Because symbols are primitive values, calling `new Symbol()` throws an error when called**.
 You can create an instance of `Symbol` via `new Object(yourSymbol)` as well, but it's unclear when this capability would be useful.

-The `Symbol` function also accepts an optional argument that is the description of the symbol.
-The description itself cannot be used to access the property, but is used for debugging purposes.
-For example:
+<u>The `Symbol` function also accepts an optional argument that is the description of the symbol.
+The description itself cannot be used to access the property, but is used **for debugging purposes**.
+For example:</u>

 ```js
 let firstName = Symbol("first name");